- What other names is Selenium known by?

 - Alcohol-related liver disease.
 Evidence shows that taking 200 mcg of selenium along with zinc and vitamin E daily can reduce the amount of time spent in the hospital and the risk of death in people with alcohol-related liver disease.

 - Arsenic poisoning.
-Yeast enriched with selenium seems to decrease how much arsenic the body absorbs in Chinese people exposed to high levels of arsenic in the environment.
+Early research shows that taking yeast enriched with selenium seems to decrease how much arsenic the body absorbs in Chinese people exposed to high levels of arsenic in the environment.

 - Burns.
 Evidence suggests that taking 315-380 mcg of selenium along with copper and zinc daily can reduce the risk of pneumonia in people being treated in the hospital for burns.
 Other research suggests that this same combination might reduce the amount of time spent in the hospital but does not affect wound healing

 - Cancer.
-Some research shows that taking 400 mcg of selenium daily for 2 years or 100 mcg of selenium along with zinc, vitamin C, vitamin E, and beta-carotene daily for 7.5 years does not reduce the risk of developing cancer.
+Pooled research shows that taking selenium does not reduce the risk of cancer or cancer-related death.
+However, older studies suggest that it might reduce cancer risk by 24% and cancer-related death by 22%.
+Also, some research shows that taking 400 mcg of selenium daily for 2 years or 100 mcg of selenium along with zinc, vitamin C, vitamin E, and beta-carotene daily for 7.5 years does not reduce the risk of developing cancer.
 However, other research suggests taking selenium might reduce the risk of cancer-related death.
-Additionally, when subdivided by gender, some research shows that selenium might reduce the risk of cancer in men only, while selenium plus allitridum might decrease the risk of cancer in women only.

 - Destruction of the bile ducts in the liver (cirrhosis).
 Taking selenium with vitamin A, vitamin C, methionine, and coenzyme Q10 for 12 weeks does not seem to improve fatigue or other symptoms in people with primary biliary cirrhosis.